 B.A., Rowan University

-A few years after coming to faith in Christ, Bob found himself enrolled in an urban ministry curriculum – one that the Lord Jesus personally and purposefully designed to develop and mature him in the faith.
+A few years after coming to faith in Christ, Bob found himself enrolled in an urban ministry curriculum – one the Lord Jesus personally and purposefully designed to develop and mature him in the faith.
 While he admits being initially a somewhat reluctant student of street culture, “Hep” quickly discovered the joys and sorrows of an incredibly wide bandwidth of street-related ministry experiences and opportunities.
-(He remains convinced they were not all just for those he found himself ministering to, but for him as well.)

-Bob serves on the faculty of the Center for Urban Theological Studies (teaching courses in theology, philosophy, and urban youth culture and ministry); Eastern University (teaching courses in the M.A. of Arts in the Urban Studies Urban Youth Leadership program and for the Campolo College of Graduate and Professional Studies); and Biblical Theological Seminary.
-He is working on a Doctorate of Ministry in Urban Missions at Westminster Theological Seminary and is a member of Great Commission Church in the West Oak Lane section of Philadelphia, PA.
+Bob served on the faculty of the Center for Urban Theological Studies (teaching courses in theology, apologetics, philosophy, ethics, urban youth culture and ministry); Eastern University (teaching courses in the M.A. of Arts in the Urban Studies Urban Youth Leadership program and for the Campolo College of Graduate and Professional Studies); and Biblical Theological Seminary.
+His D.Min. project in Urban Missions at Westminster Theological Seminary is titled Rapologetics: How the Gospel of Christ Takes On the Street.

-As an urban missiologist and practitioner for the past 32 years, Bob's been involved in youth and young adult ministries in Paterson and Camden, NJ; Philadelphia, PA; Baltimore, MD; and Washington, DC.
+As an urban missiologist and practitioner for the past 38 years, Bob's been involved in youth and young adult ministries in Paterson and Camden, NJ; Philadelphia, PA; Baltimore, MD; and Washington, DC.
 As a musicologist, he maintains a regular year-round retreat and conference itinerary, ministering to youth and young adults.
 He's also worked with a number of church vocal groups in Philadelphia, PA and Paterson, NJ.
-Seeking to help bridge the gap between the Church and street / hip-hop culture, Bob founded YUBM Ministries in 1992.
+Seeking to help bridge the gap between the Church and street / hip-hop culture, Bob founded TGTS 2.0 / YUBM Ministries in 1992.
 His ministry tasks center on discipleship (focusing on leadership development) and evangelism (sharing the street-relevant Christ with urban youth and young adults – a crew remarkably open and receptive to the things of the Lord).
-More information on his ministry is available at the YUBM Ministries Web site: http://hepkat.wixsite.com/tgts and at https://www.linkedin.com/in/bob-hepburn-hep.
+More information is at the TGTS 2.0 / YUBM Ministries Web site: http://hepkat.wixsite.com/tgts and at https://www.linkedin.com/in/bob-hepburn-hep.